Kyoko Amano

 Affiliation:

-Doctoral candidate of Indology, Leipzig University
+Doctoral candidate of Indology, Institute for South and Central Asian Studies, Leipzig University

 Career: